MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 ~~~~~~~~~~
 {: title="HTTP/QUIC frame format"}

-The frames currently defined are described in this section:
+The fields are defined as in [RFC7540].
+The frames currently defined are
+described in this section:

 ### DATA

-DATA frames (type=0x0) convey arbitrary, variable-length sequences of
+DATA frames (type=0x0) do not exist.
-octets which make up the HTTP request or response payloads.
-Padding
-MUST NOT be used.
-No flags are defined.

 ### HEADERS

 The HEADERS frame (type=0x1) is used to carry part of a header set,
 compressed using QPACK ({QPACK}).
 The PRIORITY-equivalent regions
-have been removed, since a stream MAY begin with a PRIORITY frame.
+have been removed, since a stream MAY begin with a PRIORITY frame
+and the size of the QUIC stream format requires changes to how
+these fields are handled.

 Padding MUST NOT be used.
 The flags defined are:

- - Sending phase (0x1): The QPACK phase in use by the sender's encoder
-when it began generating this frame.

-- Receiving phase (0x2): The oldest QPACK phase still in use by the
-sender's decoder when it began generating this frame.

 - End Header Block (0x4): This frame concludes a header block.

-The next frame on the same stream after a HEADERS frame without the EHB flag set MUST be
+The next frame on the same stream after a HEADERS frame without the EHB
-another HEADERS frame.
-A receiver MUST treat the receipt of any other
+flag set MUST be another HEADERS frame.
+A receiver MUST treat the receipt
-type of frame as a connection error.
+of any other type of frame as a stream error.
 (Note that QUIC can intersperse
 data from other streams between frames, or even during transmission of
-frames, so multiplexing is not blocked.)
+frames, so multiplexing is not blocked by this requirement.)

 A full header block is contained in a sequence of zero or more HEADERS
 frames without EHB set, followed by a HEADERS frame with EHB set.